robertguetzkow/libtrashcan/README.md

 For Linux and *BSD the library implements the [FreeDesktop.org trash specification v1.0](https://specifications.freedesktop.org/trash-spec/trashspec-1.0.html).
 On Windows our implementation uses the `IFileOperation` interface and also handles COM initialization.
 MacOS already has a simple way to trash files using the `NSFileManager` which is wrapped in a function as well.

 ## API
-The function `int soft_delete(const char *path)` is provided on all platforms.
+The function `int trashcan_soft_delete(const char *path)` is provided on all platforms.
 It takes a path to a file or directory, tries to move it to the trashcan and returns a status code.
 Additional platform dependent functions with different signatures may be provided, e.g. to control COM initialization on Windows.
 The complete API is documented in the [trashcan.h](src/trashcan.h) file.
 For an example application that uses libtrashcan take a look at [example.c](example.c).

-All functions for soft deletion return a status code which can be converted into a status message using `const char* status_msg(int status_code)`.
+All functions for soft deletion return a status code which can be converted into a status message using `const char* trashcan_status_msg(int status_code)`.
 Any status code other than zero means that an error occured.

 ## Compilation
 In order to use libtrashcan you need to include `trashcan.h` in your source code, build and link the library.
 An example projects is provided that shows how to do that using CMake.
 Using CMake is *not a requirement* for your project you can use any build tools you prefer.